DevExpress/dotnet-eud/interface-elements-for-web/articles/scheduler/appointment-management/edit-an-appointment.md

 	> [!NOTE]
 	> This approach may be useful if you use a web browser (for example, **Opera**) and right-clicking on an appointment does not invoke a **Scheduler** control's context menu.

-This context menu contains items that allow you to modify some appointment properties.
+This context menu contains items that allow you to modify certain appointment properties.
 For example, you can use the **Show Time As** submenu to change an appointment's status.

 ![EditMenuShowTimeAs](../../../images/img8234.png)